Luangwa Safari House

 Visit the mighty "Big Baobab" in the park, big enough for eighteen people to hold hands round it

-To start planning your vacation to Luangwa Safari House
+Call us on to start planning your vacation to Luangwa Safari House or take a look at our itineraries to Luangwa Valley

 Luangwa Safari House is a stunning private house situated on private land.
 The house is owned and run by Robin Pope Safaris who were among the first to operate safaris in this area.
 The superstructure of the house is made up of 25 ancient leadwood trees, with an imposing entrance faced with local stone.
 The house comprises four large ensuite bedrooms, a substantial dining/sitting area, and a private pool.